MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex3_event_based_retention.md

     module: 'Module 3 - Implement Data Lifecycle and Records Management'
 ---

-# Lab 3 - Exercise 3 - Configure Event-based Retention
+# Lab 3 - Exercise 3 - Configure event-based retention

 In this exercise you will assume the role of Joni Sherman, a Compliance Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to retain content belonging to specific projects for 5 years after they close.